Notice: Failure to comply with a Jury Summons is subject to a $100 fine

 If you have a disability and need accommodation in order to participate in this proceeding, you are entitled at no cost to you, to the provision of certain assistance.
 Please contact Court Administration at least 7 days

-prior to your scheduled court appearance.
+prior to your report date.
 If you are hearing or voice impaired call 711.

 190 W. Government St, 5th floor